 First and foremost, I'm not sure who needs to read this but this past year should not be the reason why you've decided to lower your goals or not set any at all for the one that's coming.
 Now more than ever, we realize how nothing should be taken for granted, how unpredictable life is, let alone how little control we have over it.
 All of which can be scary.

-Yet, looking at the bright side of the current situation we live in, I believe that 2020 can also be seen as this evidence that anything, literally anything, can happen.
+Yet, looking at the bright side of the current situation we live in, I believe that this year can also be seen as evidence that anything, literally anything, can happen.

 Everything is possible and that, my dear, if you put the right strategy in place, includes fulfilling your goals and dreams—regardless of the circumstances.
 Speaking of strategy, among other things, mine includes creating a vision board.
 Not the usual type of vision board, though.
 An upgraded version—more effective.

 The Original Vision Board: What Is It & How To Make One